-- Broadly Syndicated Loans.
-The additional yield from credit risk found in broadly syndicated loans ("BSL"), measured by the Morningstar LSTA U.S. Leveraged Loan Index over the trailing four quarters, equaled 4.1% on June 30, 2022. - Directly Originated, Upper Middle Market.
-There was a 2.7% yield premium for moving from liquid BSL to illiquid direct senior loans backed by upper middle market, sponsor-driven borrowers.
+- 2. Directly Originated, Upper Middle Market.
+There was a 2.4% yield premium for moving from liquid BSL to illiquid direct senior loans backed by upper middle market, sponsor-driven borrowers.
 We view this yield premium as mostly a "liquidity premium" because underlying loan characteristics are most like BSL. - 3.
 Non-Sponsor Borrowers.
-A 1.7% yield premium existed for holding debt of companies not controlled by private equity firms, something we refer to as the "governance premium."
+A 1.6% yield premium existed for holding debt of companies not controlled by private equity firms, something we refer to as the "governance premium."
 Non-sponsor borrowers might be viewed as riskier because management behavior, particularly under corporate distress, could be less predictable and costlier to lenders compared to sponsor-backed borrowers.

-- Additionally, these deals may be more difficult to source and/or may involve less sophisticated borrowers which can drive more lender-friendly terms and pricing. - 4.
+Additionally, these deals may be more difficult to source and/or may involve less sophisticated borrowers which can drive more lender-friendly terms and pricing. - 4.
 Lower Middle Market.
-We found a 1.5% yield premium for lending to lower middle market borrowers, companies with EBITDA less than \$10 million, compared to upper middle market borrowers with EBITDA over \$100 million.
-This could be the "size premium" often found in other asset classes. - Second Lien, Subordinated Debt.
+We found a 1.6% yield premium for lending to lower middle market borrowers, companies with EBITDA less than \$10 million, compared to upper middle market borrowers with EBITDA over \$100 million.
+This could be the "size premium" often found in other asset classes. - 5.
+Second Lien, Subordinated Debt.
 Subordinated loans had a 3.1% higher yield when compared to senior loans within the U.S. middle market.